-Group 2 - alcohol: 2.25 litres of alcoholic beverages per person aged 18 years or over;
+Group 2 - alcohol: 2.25 liters of alcoholic beverages per person aged 18 years or over;

-Group 3 - tobacco: 50 cigarettes or 50g of cigars or tobacco products per person aged 18 years or over.
+Group 3 - tobacco: 50 cigarettes or 50 grams of cigars or tobacco products per person aged 18 years or over.

 Note: There are penalties for not declaring prohibited and restricted goods and for making false declarations on you incoming or outgoing passenger card.
 For details consult "Guide for Travellers" in www.customs.gov.au.